evanwill/go-go-ghpages-b/content/1-intro.md

 - Under "Source", use the dropdown to select "main" branch and leave folder as "/ (root)".
 - Click "Save".

-{% capture source %}GitHub Pages now allows any branch root or "docs" folder to be [selected as the source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+{% capture source %}GitHub Pages now allows *any* branch's root or "docs" folder to be [selected as the source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 Following earlier conventions, creating a branch named `gh-pages` will automatically active it as the source.

 Keep in mind that until recently the default branch was called "master", rather than "main", so older documentation may still use that terminology.
 {% endcapture %}
-{% include alert.html text=source color="secondary" %}
+{% include alert.html text=source color="info" %}

-### README, Editing, and Markdown Intro
+### README, Markdown, and Editing Intro

 You will notice that by default the contents of the `README.md` file are displayed on the home page of your repository.
-This is a convention used in many code projects--**README** is a place to write the basics *about* your repository so users will understand what it contains, who made it, and any other information they should know.
+This is a convention used in many code projects--<span class="term">README</span> is a place to write the basics *about* your repository so users will understand what it contains, who made it, and any other information they should know.
 On GitHub READMEs are usually written in Markdown (thus the `.md` extension).

-**Markdown** is a standard to simplify writing content for the web designed to be easy to read and write.
+<span class="term">Markdown</span> is a standard to simplify writing content for the web designed to be easy to read and write.
 [GitHub Markdown Flavor](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax){:target="_blank" rel="noopener"} can be used any where on GitHub to format your writing in comments, Issues, and `.md` files.
 The basics are intuitive, much like formatting a plain text email, as can be seen in the [Mastering Markdown Guide](https://guides.github.com/features/mastering-markdown/).